 How much will you pay each month?

-How much should you pay each month is the key question – too much and and you won’t be able to manage it; too little and your DMP may never end:
+This is a key question.
+Pay too much and you won’t be able to keep up the payments.
+Pay too little and your DMP may never end.

 Do you have a better alternative?

-- a Debt Relief Order a DRO could be your best option if you are renting and your debts are less than £20,000.
+- a Debt Relief Order (a DRO could be your best option if you are renting and your debts are less than £30,000).

 If you use a company to set up your DMP, this works as follows: